Suspect Joseph Jimenez Arrested In Corona Movie Theater Shooting Which Left Rylee Goodrich Dead, Anthony Barajas Wounded

 “During the actual movie time, no one apparently heard the gunshot,” Kailyn Dillon, an employee who was not working at the time, told CBSLA Tuesday.
 “I know that we do have security bag checks that we do on the daily and, unfortunately, I’m not sure if just was missed or if it was in a holster on their belt.”

-Barajas is a popular TikTok personality with more than 1 million followers, and Goodrich was home on summer break from Grand Canyon University in Arizona.MORE NEWS: Calif.
-Gov. Gavin Newsom Pulls His Children Out Of Summer Camp Because Of No Mask Requirement
+Barajas is a popular TikTok personality with nearly 1 million followers, and Goodrich was home on summer break from Grand Canyon University in Arizona.MORE NEWS: Woman Fatally Struck By Car In Downey

 Jimenez is being held at the Riverside Presley Detention Center on $2 million bail.